HOW TO REACH A GOAL BEYOND WHAT THE MIND CAN UNDERSTAND

 Scientific Research

-We will combine polar exploration with cutting-edge environmental science.
+Combining polar exploration with cutting-edge environmental science.

-We are the first expedition to collect samples from identical locations due to return journey, providing unique comparative data on LAPs.
+This will be the first expedition to collect samples from identical locations due to return journey, providing unique comparative data on LAPs.

 Charity Mission